 Just how many Brits have some cash set aside for a rainy day?
-We looked into the numbers of Brits who have savings and the reasons as to why many of us don’t.
+Here are some figures on who has savings and the reasons as to why many of us don’t.

-With 22-29 year olds being the worst at saving, with 53% having no savings at all
+- While 22-29 year olds are the least likely to save, with 53% having no savings at all

 Why aren’t Brits saving?